krbnite/deep-learning-nanodegree/Notes/Reinforcement-Learning.md

 The goal is to find a policy that maximizes your reward.
 To my mind, this resembles Lagrangians, Hamiltonians, and the principle of least action.

-## How to Figure Out a Good Policy
+## Q-Learning
-The method we cover is Q-Learning.
+The method we cover first is [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
 It's pretty brute force: get in state s, try action a, and record the Q-value.
 Since action a probably landed you a new state, s', try another action a' and record that Q-value.
 Bumble around the state space in this manner for a long time and eventually you'll have a dependable (state, action)